Here are five key processes and tasks being enhanced by cloud computing in human resources:

 A range of cloud-based technology solutions are available to provide IT and HR departments with secure identity management in the cloud, on a mobile device or on-premises with a single sign-on.
 This serves as a Human Resources Information System (HRIS), but with the additional security benefits to the IT department as well.

 From payroll to planning, cloud-based HRIS systems help streamline administrative processes, as cloud data are integrated and accessible from anywhere.
 “At Insight, SuccessFactors’ Employee Central allows us to create a workflow for centralized approvals related to new hires, job changes, terminations and promotions,” Rogala says.
 Helping them effectively guide their colleagues, managers can also see a full view of their team using this HR technology.

 When dealing with confidential employee information, HR professionals can rest assured that cloud data will be safe.
 “In most cases, it’s more secure than it is in an on-premise data center,” points out Josh Jones, senior network security architect at Insight.
 Cloud platforms are designed to be secure, often leveraging an integrated approach to security and risk management.

 Cloud-based HRIS systems helps retain and reward employees, ultimately creating efficiencies in how organizations develop, assess and align performance with compensation.
 “Data — such as rankings — related to performance is integrated with compensation data within our system, allowing managers to make informed decisions about how they can reward performance.”

 “Complete with training materials and ongoing educational resources, employees get a module that’s tailored to their role,” says Rogala.
 Using the cloud, professional development activities can be tracked.

-Offering flexibility, security and value, cloud-based professional development tools can help businesses attract desirable applicants, increase employee productivity, simplify HR processes, reward improved performance and arm employees with the tools to grow.
+By offering flexibility, security and value, cloud-based professional development tools can help businesses attract desirable applicants, increase employee productivity, simplify HR processes, reward improved performance and arm employees with the tools to grow.